Frequently Asked Questions

 Health and Nutrition

-The Processing Level Index is one tool among many for making informed food choices.
+Our two-score system is one tool among many for making informed food choices.
 While limiting ultra-processed foods is generally beneficial, other factors like overall calorie intake, nutrient density, portion sizes, and individual dietary needs are also important.
 We recommend consulting with healthcare professionals for personalized nutritional guidance.

 Are there any ultra-processed foods that can be part of a healthy diet?